 Making a choice as to what you want to invest in first is a big one.
 It’s possibly going to dictate the rest of your trading career, so it isn’t something to be done without any thought put into it.

-While we recommend you try every form of trading at least once, commodities are likely going to be the most beginner-friendly.
-Trading cryptocurrency requires a little bit of technical knowledge that you might not have.
-While it takes no longer than 10 minutes to acquire that knowledge, you might not be interested in the technology at all.
+While you’re advised to try every form of trading at least once, commodities are likely going to be the most beginner-friendly.
+Trading cryptocurrency requires some technical knowledge that you might not have.
+While it doesn’t take too much time to acquire that knowledge, you might not be interested in this technical know-how.

-In that case, trading commodities are going to suit you more.
-When you trade commodities, the entire process is simplified on account of you trading tangible goods.
-You don’t need any sort of technical know-how to realize that you’re buying X amount of gold.
+In that case, trading commodities could be more suitable for you.
+When you trade commodities, the entire process is much more simplified since you don’t need any expert knowledge to realize that you’re buying X amount of gold.

-As we said, The News Spy would advise you to dabble in all sorts of trading before you decide on the one you like.
+As was stated above, The News Spy would advise you to dabble in all sorts of trading before you decide on the one you like.
 A diverse portfolio is a strong portfolio, so don’t pigeonhole yourself.

-Our aim with The News Spy was to make a trading platform that catered to an average person looking to get involved with training.
+The team at The News Spy set its goals on creating a trading platform that catered to an average person looking to get involved with trading.

-We’ve removed as many barriers for entry as possible, and thanks to our trading algorithm, that includes formal education, too.
-The News Spy want you to focus on nailing the fundamentals before you get into the technical stuff, so our system does the market research in your place.
-From there, all you have to do is trade, giving you the freedom to focus on the parts of your trading game that matters the most.
+They’ve removed as many barriers to entry as possible, and the platform includes formal education, too.
+They wanted you to focus on nailing the fundamentals before you get into the technical stuff, so the platform helps you analyze the market.
+From there, all you have to do is trade, giving you the freedom to focus on the parts of your trading game that matter the most.

 The first thing you need to do is register for an account.
-Fill in some basic paperwork, and one of our agents should have you up and running within hours of you submitting your account request.
+Fill in some basic info, and one of the account managers should have you up and running within hours of you submitting your account request.

 That’s all there is to it.
-With your account activated and a funding base to work off of, you can start trading.
+With your account activated and a funding base to work with, you can start trading.

 Over the years, The News Spy team has been asked a lot of questions by potential traders.
-While everyone has their own unique questions, some are more common than others.
-The News Spy team have compiled the most common questions that we get asked into a quick-reference FAQ section down below.
+While everyone has their own unique inquiries, some are more common than others.
+The News Spy team has compiled the most common of these into a quick-reference FAQ section down below.

 Nothing!
-The News Spy is a completely free service.
-We said that we wanted to remove as many barriers for entry as possible, and we meant that.
+The News Spy is a completely free platform.
+The team wanted to remove as many barriers for entry as possible, and they stand by their decision.

-There are no signup fees for The News Spy, no subscription fees, no hidden charges or costs, either.
-Everything about the The News Spy platform is completely free for you to use.
+There are no signup fees for The News Spy, no subscription fees, and no hidden charges or costs, either.
+Everything about the platform is completely free for you to use.

-The only time you’ve ever going to need some cash is when you’re making that initial funding deposit into your account.
+The only time you’re ever going to need some cash is when you’re making that initial funding deposit into your account.

-Thankfully, though, we’ve streamlined this process as much as we possibly could.
-Whereas other trading platforms could take weeks to approve your account, the most we’re ever going to take is an hour or two.
+Thankfully, though, this process was streamlined as much as possible.
+Whereas other trading platforms could take weeks to approve your account, with The News Spy, it shouldn’t take too long to start your trading journey.

-In most cases, we’re going to have you trading much sooner than that.
+In most cases, you’re going to start trading much sooner than that.

 However, The News Spy would advise that you make sure you’re financially stable before you decide to invest.

-If you find yourself living paycheck to paycheck, it’s not going to do you any good putting yourself at a bigger disadvantage by trading with money you can’t afford.
+If you find yourself living paycheck to paycheck, it’s not going to do you any good to put yourself at a bigger disadvantage by trading with money you can’t afford.